Nested function: Functions as values

 In order for local functions with lexically scoped nonlocals to be passed as results, the language runtime code must also implicitly pass the environment (data) that the function sees inside its encapsulating function, so that it is reachable also when the current activation of the enclosing function no longer exists.
 This means that the environment must be stored in another memory area than (the subsequently reclaimed parts of) a chronologically based execution stack, which, in turn, implies some sort of freely dynamic memory allocation.
 Many older Algol based languages (or dialects thereof) does therefore not allow local functions that access nonlocals to be passed as return values, or do they not allow functions as return values at all, although passing of such functions as arguments may still be possible.

 No-execute stacks

-GCC's implementation of nested functions causes a loss of no-execute stacks (NX stacks).
-This implementation calls nested functions through a jump instruction placed on the machine stack at runtime.
-This requires the stack to be executable.
-No-execute stacks and nested functions are therefore mutually exclusive in GCC.
-If a nested function is used in the development of a program, then the NX stack is silently lost, unless GCC is called with the ‑Wtrampoline option to alert of the condition.
-Software engineered using Secure Development Lifecycle often do not allow the use of nested functions in this particular compiler due to the loss of NX stacks.
+GCC's implementation of nested functions in C causes a loss of no-execute stacks (NX stacks).
+Therefore, software engineered using Secure Development Lifecycle often do not allow the use of GCC's nested functions.

+By default, GCC will issue a brief notification when a generated object file requires an executable stack.
+For a clear warning when compiling C code, use the ‑Wtrampolines option.